Hamaguchi Goryō: Early history

 Hamaguchi Goryō was born to a cadet branch of the Hamaguchi family in what is now Yuasa, Wakayama.
 The Hamaguchi family were soy sauce brewers and merchants, and had operations in both Shimosa and Kii Province.
 At the age of 12, he was adopted by the main family, which was based at what is now Chōshi, Chiba, where he relocated.
 In October 1839, he married a daughter of Ikenaga Umetaro in Yuasa at the age of 20.
 After staying in Hiro-mura for another six months, he returned to Chōshi via Edo in the following spring.
-By the time, he already mastered techniques of martial arts, especially kendo.
+By that time, he had already mastered the techniques of martial arts, especially kendo.
 In addition, he was very good at composing and writing poems.

 As a youth, he was interested in western medicine and natural history and during the Bakumatsu period, he volunteered to the Tokugawa shogunate to be sent abroad for training, but was not accepted.
 At the age of 30, he returned to his native Kii Province and in 1852, opened a private academy for the training of commoner youths in trades.
 This academy was the forerunner of the current Wakayama Prefectural Taikyu High School.
 In 1854, he inherited the position of family head as the 7th generation Hamaguchi Goryō.